Dopesick (album): Music

 The album opens with Mike Williams' screams and the sound of a broken bottle.
 It is somewhat diverse musically, but not in terms of mood.
 "Dixie Whiskey" has a main riff that sounds, reportedly, like a swamp-bred Black Sabbath.
 "Dogs Holy Life" and "Non Conductive Negative Reasoning" both feature inventive and ear-grabbing guitar parts before ending abruptly, according to William York of AllMusic.
 Songs such as "Peace Thru War (Thru Peace and War)" and "Lack of Almost Everything" alternate up-tempo hardcore punk sections with slowed-down grooves.
-Dopesick sounds slightly different from the band's previous records because it was produced to sound denser and heavier; with the drums more up front in the mix and the guitars sounding especially thick.
+Dopesick sounds slightly different from the band's previous records because it was produced to sound denser and heavier, with the drums more up front in the mix and the guitars sounding especially thick.
 Chronicles of Chaos Gino Filicetti went so far as to describe Michael Williams' vocals as "puke-ridden" in a 1996 review of the album for the webzine.

 Critical reception

-William York of AllMusic gave the album 4.5 stars of 5, calling it "an exhausting, challenging listen" but "Eyehategod's most musically accomplished and well-rounded statement".
+William York of AllMusic gave the album 4.5 stars out of 5, calling it "an exhausting, challenging listen" but "Eyehategod's most musically accomplished and well-rounded statement".
 He praised the fact that it is varied musically.
 The extreme tempo alternations in songs such as "Peace Thru War (Thru Peace and War)" and "Lack of Almost Everything" were very well received.

 In 2009, the album was chosen as the number 2 sludge record by Terrorizer, which commented that "[v]icious hardcore punk, crushing metallic comedowns and wave upon merciless wave of feedback serve as both a harrowing soundtrack to their ruined lives and a doomed lovesong to the spirit of the South."